1. What is Living Well?

 2. Who is required to participate in the Living Well program?

-Employees, retirees under 65 and all spouses who participate in Vincennes University’s health insurance plan must complete the Health Risk ssessment, Health Screening, and Results Consultation before August 1, 2016 to be eligible for health insurance in 2017.
+All employees, retirees under 65 and their spouses who participate in Vincennes University’s health insurance plan will need to complete the Health Risk Assessment, the Health Screening, and the Results Consultation before July 28, 2017 to be eligible for health insurance in 2018.
 Dependents on the plan are not required to participate.
-Employees and retirees must also complete the Affirmation of Understanding on MyVU.

 5. Will my results impact my health insurance coverage?